HTV04/funkin-rewritten/README.md

 **Game Engine** - 90% Complete
 * Engine is in close parity with the original game's Week 6 update.
 * No pause menu yet.

-* No "3-2-1-Go!" intro yet.
+**Weeks** - ~7/8 Complete

-**Weeks** - ~6/8 Complete
+* Tutorial + Weeks 1-6 are implemented.
-* Tutorial + Weeks 1-5 are implemented.
+* Week 3's train is not added yet.
-* Week 3's train is not implemented yet.
+* Week 4's passing car is not added yet.
-* Week 4's passing car is not implemented yet.
+* Week 6 is a WIP.
-* Weeks 6-7 are not implemented yet.
+* Week 7 is not implemented yet.

 # License
 *Friday Night Funkin' Rewritten* is licensed under the terms of the GNU General Public License v3, with the exception of most of the images, music, and sounds, which are proprietary.
 While FNF Rewritten's code is FOSS, use its assets at your own risk.